 Judaism – Its Origin, Beliefs, and Versions of Belief

-One of the central features around which both Judaism and Israelism is built is the covenant relationship Yahweh established first with Abraham about 2085 BCE.
-The Almighty singled out this man and covenanted that his descendants would be as the dust of the earth, un-numbered.
+One of the central features around which both modern Judaism and ancient Israelism is built is the covenant relationship Yahweh established first with Abraham about 2085 BCE.
+The Almighty singled out this man and covenanted with him that his descendants would be as the dust of the earth, un-numbered.
 This promise was repeated to Isaac, and then to Jacob who was renamed Israel, Gen 28: 13, 14, by which all the families of the earth would be blessed.

 The Hebrew Bible tells us of the early History of Israel in detail, the conquest of Canaan under Joshua, the period of Judges, the united kingdom under Saul, David and Solomon, and the divided Kingdom of Israel (the Northern 10 tribes) and the kingdom of Yahud (the Southern 2 Tribes).
-The ancestors (the 10 Lost Tribes of Israel) were the Israelites (of the Northern Kingdom) who were exiled from Palestine into Assyria about 745-721 BCE under King Shalmaneser V, these people eventually become a large population, migrating from South of the Caucasus (the Caucasians Mountains) who then migrated North-west into Western Europe.
-The Israelites subsequently become and formed the Caucasian people of Western European, Scandinavian, and British Nations.
+The ancestors (of the 10 Lost Tribes of Israel), the Israelites (of the Northern Kingdom) were exiled from Palestine into Assyria about 745-721 BCE under King Shalmaneser V, these people eventually become a large population, migrating from South of the Caucasus (the Caucasians Mountains) who then migrated North-west into Western Europe.
+The Israelites subsequently become and are formed from the Caucasian people of Western European, Scandinavian, and British Nations.
 Most of these Nations became pagan, because they lost their religious leaders through their migration.
 They then became known only by their ancient Israelite family Crests or Banners (flags) that are still often found in the National Crests of the various European Nations they formed.

 Throughout Yahweh’s relationship with Israel, His demands for blessing depended upon social and moral justice.
 When Israel failed, He used prophets to bring reform.
 The “sacrifice” (a loss to the offender) system) was a way for payments to be made as atonement for violations of civil and moral laws.
 Not having a financial system at the time using money or valuable items such as gold or silver to pay for violations of law, early Israel used valuable food items (meat and grain) for payment.
 Without a payment system to make restitution for violations of law, the surrounding nations remained immoral uncivilized.